-Medicare does provide cover for certain tetanus shots, depending on the type of plan a person has chosen.
-There are also options to help lower out-of-pocket costs or get the vaccine for free.
+Medicare Parts B and D provide cover for certain tetanus shots, depending on the type of plan a person has.
+There are options to help reduce out-of-pocket costs or get the vaccine for free.

-Medicare is a federal insurance plan.
-People over age 65 can get Medicare.
-Younger people can get Medicare if they have specific health conditions.
+Medicare is a federal insurance plan for people over 65 and for younger people with specific health conditions.

 Medicare Part A covers inpatient care, and Part B provides cover for outpatient services.